-Healthy choices.
-One of the best ways to practice "drug-proofing" in your caring, supervised setting for your kids when you're not there.
+Support systems.
+Get to know other parents in your neighborhood, your child's group of friends, or after-school activities.
+Use your network to provide a caring, supervised setting for your kids when you're not there.
 Carpool, join the PTA, share supervision of activities, develop joint rules on curfews and dating, and support one another in maintaining a safe space for kids.